2014 Orange Bowl (December): Fourth quarter

 Mississippi State opened the fourth quarter with a 7-yard touchdown pass from Dak Prescott to De'Runnya Wilson to make it a 42–27 game.
 The Bulldogs then attempted an onside kick on the ensuing kickoff.
 However, MSU was unable to recover the onside kick, giving Georgia Tech the ball at MSU's 46-yard line.
 Georgia Tech took advantage of the good field position, going up 49–27 on a 4-yard touchdown run by Synjyn Days.
 On the ensuing Mississippi State drive, the Bulldogs were able to drive to Georgia Tech's 5-yard line.
 However, the Bulldogs were unable to score when Dak Prescott's pass fell incomplete on fourth down.
-On the ensuing Georgia Tech possession, the Yellow Jackets went on a 9 play, 32-yard drive that took 5 minutes and 50 seconds off the clock.
+On the ensuing Georgia Tech possession, the Yellow Jackets went on a 9 yard play, 32-yard drive that took 5 minutes and 50 seconds off the clock.
 After forcing Georgia Tech to punt, Mississippi State cut into Georgia Tech's lead on a 12-yard touchdown pass from Dak Prescott to De'Runnya Wilson with 2:20 remaining in the game.
 Mississippi State was unable to recover their onside kick, however, and Georgia Tech was able to run out the clock.